jeffrom/tunk/README.md

 There is also [intuit/auto](https://github.com/intuit/auto).
 The main difference with tunk is reduced feature set. tunk does little more than read commits and push tags.

-Because tunk is small, it's easy to combine with other release tools, for example adding a canary release to a semantic-release CD pipeline is relatively simple.
+Because tunk has a small scope, it's easy to combine with other release tools, for example adding a canary release to a semantic-release CD pipeline is relatively simple.

 ## install